LeGriffon/YelpCamp/README.md

 ```

 ## Features
-* Users can sign up a new account, and login to the web application using username and password
+* Users can sign up for a new account, and log in to the web application using username and password
-* Users can create, edit, and remove their own campgrounds
+* Users can create, edit, and remove their campgrounds
-* Users can add review to any campground, and their reviews can be edited or removed
+* Users can add a review to any campground, and their reviews can be edited or removed

 # UX/UI
 ## Landing page